Should You Rent an Apartment or Buy a Condominium?

 To give you an idea on the savings you could enjoy, we’ve calculated the numbers off the assumption of a 2.91% interest rate, with 35% down payment on a 30-year loan.
 These calculations also take into consideration property taxes at 2.20%, Homeowners Association (HOA) fees per square foot of $0.70, based on a marginal tax rate of 37% and an historically accurate appreciation rate of 4%*

-For example, let’s compare a 2 bedroom unit at our Fitzroy Residences condominiums, part of our Laneways Midtown district.
+For example, let’s compare a 2 bedroom condominium in Midtown, Houston.
 Even once you add up all upfront and ongoing costs including mortgage payments, HOA fees and property tax, you’re still $371 better off year-on-year compared to renting a similar property.

-When you look at a studio at Fitzroy Residences, the benefit is even greater.
+When you look at a similar studio unit, the benefit is even greater.
 After taking all costs into consideration, you’re saving an extra $551 per year.

 This goes to show that owning your home, can be kinder to your hip pocket in the long term.